Silent0Wings/RayCast-Renderer/README.md

 ### 3. Intersection Detection

-- The _linear algebra intercection algorithm_ determines:
+- The _linear algebra intersection algorithm_ determines:
   - Whether a ray intersects a triangle.
   - The point of intersection.
   - The triangle closest to the ray's origin.